PtrMan/C2VHDL/README.rst

 Adding Inputs and Outputs
 -------------------------

-If you want to add an input or an output to your VHDL component, you can achieve this by calling functions with *special* names::
+If you want to add an input or an output to your Verilog component, you can achieve this by calling functions with *special* names::

   int temp;